 For nursing professionals who value freedom and wish to serve where they’re needed most, travel nursing can be a rewarding and exciting career track.
-Rather than establishing themselves in 1 hospital, these registered nurses take assignments in locations experiencing shortages of qualified personnel.
+Rather than establishing themselves in one hospital, these registered nurses take assignments in locations experiencing shortages of qualified personnel.
 Most postings have durations of 13 weeks, with the average term ranging from 8–26 weeks.

 How Much Do Travel Nurses Make?